Performance Co-Pilot: History

-Performance Co-Pilot was originally created by SGI as a proprietary software product, exclusively for SGI customers.
+Performance Co-Pilot was originally created by Silicon Graphics (SGI) as a proprietary software product, exclusively for SGI customers.
 PCP's initial design was done at SGI in Melbourne, Australia, by Ken McDonell and Mark Goodwin, starting in October 1993.
 The pair were joined by Seppo Keronen and Jonathan Knispel, early in 1994.
 These four produced the initial version of Performance Co-Pilot 1.0, which was released in April 1995 as add-on software for SGI's IRIX operating system.
 Components included in that initial release were: pmcd (Ken and Jonathan), pmchart (Mark), libpcp (Ken), pmie (Seppo), pmgadgets (Jonathan), and a host of other smaller bits and pieces.
 Other significant early contributors were Ania Bodeit, David Chatterton (pmview), Ivan Rayner, Nathan Scott and Tim Shimmin.

 In 2000, the core of PCP was re-released as free software, under the GNU LGPL.
 Additional proprietary components have been re-released as free software since then.

 Currently an active community of contributors is enhancing the open source distribution of PCP and releasing new tools built upon it.